elixirchat/elixirchat-js-sdk/README.md

 - `room.id: string` — Arbitrary string you can use to identify the room.
 - `room.title: string` — Your public room title that is displayed [in your ElixirChat admin panel (on the left)](#what-are-rooms).
 Feel free to change it over time if you need to — these changes will be reflected in the admin panel as well.
+- `room.data: object` — Object with your room's custom fields that will be displayed in the admin panel on the right (e.g. "Subscription", "Last Activity" or "API" fields [on the screenshot above](#what-are-rooms)).
+Custom fields are different for each room.
+Contact ElixirChat team to enable them in the admin panel.

 <br/>
 <a id="config-client"></a>